 I’m still fairly new to writing short fiction, and it’s been a fun/interesting challenge to write it, and to pursue publication.
-I’m very proud that in the last eight months, I’ve gotten six pieces published.
+I’m very proud that in the last year, I’ve gotten eight pieces published.
 I hope to add more to this page soon!

 My first published short piece, this story is about 80s era female ambition, love, marriage, and abortion.